Stories

 Juneteenth Serves As a Reminder That Anti-Blackness Is Still Alive in Our Schools

-Written by Kwame Sarfo-Mensah | Jun 17, 2024 9:15:50 PM
+Written by Kwame Sarfo-Mensah | Jun 18, 2025 8:24:22 PM

 Ed Note: This post was originally published in 2021.

-As a Black man, I want to start by saying that it’s refreshing to see that Juneteenth is now a federal holiday!
+As a Black man, I want to start by saying that it’s refreshing to see that Juneteenth is now (and still) a federal holiday!
 For my people, Juneteenth represents a day of unapologetic Black joy, as well as a celebration of Black resistance, Black excellence and, most significantly, Black liberation.

 As happy as I am about this growing momentum, the realist in me still questions how liberated we truly are in this country.
 With Juneteenth just around the corner, my hope is that we continue to call out and combat the anti-Blackness that is still alive and well in our schools.

-What I find ironic is that these folks have gone so far as to describe critical race theory as a form of racist indoctrination.
-In all honesty, the American education system, in and of itself, is the greatest example of cultural indoctrination because it was never created with the intention of allowing Black students to thrive and develop pride in their cultural identity.
+In all honesty, the American education system, in and of itself, is the most remarkable example of cultural indoctrination because it was never created with the intention of allowing Black students to thrive and develop pride in their cultural identity.

 Some bureaucrats and policymakers have gone on record to say America is not a racist nation.
 Well, if racism in America doesn’t exist, then how come Connecticut, Oregon, New Jersey, Washington, California, and a growing number of states are advocating for ethnic studies programs to be incorporated into their schools?
 How do we explain the racist school policies that continue to disenfranchise Black students?
 Why are Black students still overrepresented in special education programs?
 These are just a few of the questions that critical race theory can help us answer.